hailelagi/hailelagi.com/content/notes/call-me-maybe-lol.md

 ```

 {{% callout color="#ffd700" %}}
 If you enjoyed reading this please consider thoughtfully sharing it with someone who might find it interesting!
-I'm currently looking for work :)
-You can reach me via my email or on x/twitter, details in the footer.
 {{% /callout %}}

 ### References